 Today the journey comes to an end.
 There’s nothing to do but trade emails with your new friends, organize all your photos and final preparation for departure from Nepal.

 Note: The above-mentioned program itinerary is a sample.
-The period of tour or trekking can be changed or extended as per travellers availability of duration.
+The period and cost of tour and trekking, volunteering and internship can be changed or extended as per travellers or volunteers' availability of duration.